cargon/tubeapp/README.txt

 Improve it by:
 using synfony 2
-making use of javascript and jquery making use of HTML5 and CSS3
+making use of javascript, jquery and AJAX making use of HTML5 and CSS3